user-sbd/dev/notes/lyrics/goharder.md

 parents left me in the cold no hand to grip
 learned to hustle through the struggle turned my pain in to a script

-citys still the same but im seein it thru a different lens
-tinted dreams turned vivid now im writin my amends
-every bars a piece of me every rhymes a mend

 tinted dreams im cruisin slow where the fuck im posed to go
 fake love gone da truth show karmas callin debts i owe
 codeine waves im sinkin low but she pulled me from the glow